Best Upholstery Fabric for Kids and Pets

-For the pet and kid-free home, choosing fabric for your furniture is a cinch.
-Aside from concerns surrounding coffee or wine spills, pretty much anything goes.
-It generally comes down to the aesthetics.
-But, when you add in sticky fingerprints, cat claws, and constantly-shedding dog hair, reality quickly sets in.
-Ensuring you have furniture that can hold up to the nonstop barrage of mess is essential.
-In fact, it’s one of the most sought-after requests we get from our clients.
-If you’re in a similar bind and wondering how to prevent covering every surface in plastic, read on.
-Our no-fuss guide to choosing kid and pet-friendly fabric for your furniture with make it easy!
+Ensuring you have durable fabrics that can hold up to the nonstop barrage of mess is essential.
+In fact, it’s one of the most sought-after requests I get from clients.
+If you’re a pet owner or have young children, read on.
+My simple pros & cons guide to choosing the best option for kid and pet-friendly fabric for your furniture will make it easy!

-Kid and Pet-Friendly Furniture Fabrics
+Smart Kid and Pet-Friendly Fabric for Furniture

 RELATED: The Benjamin Moore Color of the Year – October Mist